olol-krew/soil-apt/README.md

 ## Dev

-- Deploy the commands on you dev server (only the first time and each timne you create a new command):
+- Deploy the commands on you dev server (only the first time and each time you create a new command):
   - [Get your dev server ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-#:~:text=Obtaining%20Server%20IDs%20%2D%20Mobile%20App,name%20and%20select%20Copy%20ID.)
   - Add it as `DISCORD_GUILD_ID` in your environment or `.env` file
   - run the deployment script